 Here are the results in technicolour video.

-The results?
-Bananas in a bunch ripened about twice as fast as the ones that were separated.
+Bananas left in a full bunch ripened almost twice as fast as bananas that were separated.